 If there are problems at home, a child or young person may need to stay with a foster family.
 This is usually for a few months or up to two years.
 This type of placement is focused on helping a foster child return home.
 You’ll be working closely with the child and their family to help the restoration go smoothly.

 It isn’t always possible for foster children to be reunited with their birth families.
 In these cases, they’ll need to stay with you until they’re grownup and able to live independently.
 (Usually around 18 years old.)
+A permanent placement refers to long term fostering, kinship care, guardianship and open adoption.

 Usually, this involves looking after children whose carers need some time off.